apetri/IG_Pipeline/README.md

     mpiexec -np <numTasks> ./N-GenICq   parameters1.param   parameters2.param   ...   parametersN.param

 but on a computer cluster such as Blue Gene Q we have to submit our runs via a job submission script.
-The generation of this script will be taken care of by submission.py, once you tune the appropriate knobs in submission_options.ini.
+The generation of this script will be taken care of by xx_submission.py, once you tune the appropriate knobs in submission_options.ini.
 You just have to run, in the top level repository

-    python submission.py submission_options.ini 2
+    python xx_submission.py submission_options.ini 2

 and this will generate a job submission script in data\_N-GenIC/Jobs, called jobsubmitQ\_N-GenIC\_xxx-series.sh (or jobsubmitQ\_N-GenIC\_xxx-series\_n.sh if you prompted submission.py to split the job) .
 Go in this directory and run it

-    ./jobsubmitQ_N-GenIC_xxx-series_n.sh
+    ./jobsubmitQ_N-GenIC_xxx-series_n.sh (BGQ)

 If you did everything right your job(s) is(are) on its(their) way to the BGQ compute nodes!
 Wait till it is over and the files with the initial conditions will have been written to the mass storage disk.
 You are now ready to run Gadget2, the actual N-body code!!